Last Updated: 10/19/2021

-- Sanding the surface to make it level and even.
+- Sanding the surface to make it is level and even

-- Filling any low areas to prevent dips, and grind down any bumps.
+- Filling any low areas to prevent dips and grinding down any bumps

 - Thoroughly cleaning your floor, which should include removing any existing adhesive residue.

 You are now ready to begin installation; however, we do not recommend you start laying bamboo just yet.
 Your flooring contains variations in a pattern that should be accounted for first.
-Lay out your planks so you can sort them accordingly.
-Dye lots also vary, which is why sorting is especially important if you are using bamboo from more than one batch.
-It is a good idea to purchase around 10% more than you anticipate using, as this will ensure you always have material on hand to make repairs with.
+Layout your planks so you can sort them accordingly.
+Dye lots also vary, so sorting is essential if you use bamboo from more than one batch.
+It is good to purchase around 10% more than you anticipate using; this will ensure you always have material on hand to make repairs with.